-Several comments expressed concerns about effects of the proposed military buildup on Guam, including Environmental Justice issues, lack of trust of the military or other Federal regulatory agencies including EPA, and ideas for alternative expansion plans that could reduce buildup-related dredging.
+Several comments expressed concerns about effects of the proposed military buildup on Guam, including Environmental Justice issues, lack of trust of the military or other Federal regulatory agencies including EPA, and ideas for alternative expansion plans Start Printed Page 54501that could reduce buildup-related dredging.

 At the time of this ocean disposal site designation action, a separate EIS addressing the proposed military buildup on Guam was also in circulation.
 Although this ocean disposal site designation action takes into account potential ocean disposal needs of the possible military buildup, the two processes are independent.
 Guam has had no ocean disposal option available since 1997.
 EPA determined that there is a long-term need for an ocean disposal site whether or not the military buildup occurs, based on the need to support the Naval and commercial port facilities that currently exist.
 Effects of the proposed military buildup itself are outside the scope of this action, and such comments are not further addressed here.

 Several comments were received concerning the direct impacts of dredging activities, as separate from ocean disposal.
 In particular, comments about dredging itself were related to: potential impacts to coral and other sensitive species and habitats, including cumulative impacts; the need for Best Management Practices (BMPs) to minimize direct impacts; and the need to mitigate for impacts of dredging.